basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying.md

 Search for the string `{riak_kv`, this will bring you to the configuration section for Riak's Key/Value component.
 Change the line `{storage_backend, riak_kv_bitcask_backend},` to `{storage_backend, riak_kv_eleveldb_backend},`.
 This will make Riak use LevelDB for it's backend instead of Bitcask.
-LevelDB supports Secondary Indices (2i), which we will be using for our examples.
+LevelDB supports Secondary Indexes (2i), which we will be using for our examples.

 Save your app.config, and restart riak by executing `riak restart` from the command line.